Babae at Baril: Themes

-Women and Violence
+Women and violence

 Babae at Baril contains strong feminist themes, inspired by director Rae Red's experience of watching films and searching for women protagonists, as she could not recall a character in the films she watched as a child that she could look up to or relate to.
 The film also touches on issues present in Philippine society including poverty, continuous sexual discrimination and harassment that women face, as Red believed issues concerning gender go hand in hand with the Philippines' economic state, and the systems in place.
 Red said that the movie was a way for her to let loose all the anger she has for what women have to go through each day.

-Duterte Drug War and Extrajudicial Killings
+Duterte drug war and extrajudicial killings

 The film was made in the middle of the Philippine drug war during the administration of Rodrigo Duterte who served as President of the Philippines from 2016 to 2022.
-The anti-drug campaign was ostensibly intended to reduce the proliferation of illegal drugs in the country but was attended by extrajudicial killings (EJK) allegedly perpetrated by the police and unknown assailants.
+The anti-drug campaign was ostensibly intended to reduce the proliferation of illegal drugs in the country but was attended by extrajudicial killings allegedly perpetrated by the police and unknown assailants.

 The scenes of Jun mirror the real-life occurrences in the murder of Kian delos Santos.

-Red mentioned that the Philippine Drug War and poverty are related to how society treats women.
+Red mentioned that the Philippine drug war and poverty are related to how society treats women.